sacmehta/ESPNetv2-COREML/README.md

 If you are familiar with iOS application development and wants to improve the design or contribute in some way, please do so by creating a `pull request`.
 We welcome contributions.

 ## License
-The code is released under the same license as EdgeNets](https://github.com/sacmehta/EdgeNets).
+The code and models are released under the same license as [EdgeNets](https://github.com/sacmehta/EdgeNets).